Demi-urge/menace_sandbox/docs/self_test_service.md

 `SELF_TEST_RECURSIVE_ORPHANS=1` and `SANDBOX_RECURSIVE_ORPHANS=1`.
 These defaults
 are written to the generated `.env` by `auto_env_setup.ensure_env`.
-Disable recursion with `SELF_TEST_RECURSIVE_ORPHANS=0`, `SANDBOX_RECURSIVE_ORPHANS=0` or the `--no-recursive-orphans` option.
+Disable recursion with `SELF_TEST_RECURSIVE_ORPHANS=0`, `SANDBOX_RECURSIVE_ORPHANS=0` or the `--no-recursive-include` option.
 The search uses `sandbox_runner.discover_recursive_orphans` from `sandbox_runner.orphan_discovery` to walk each orphan's imports until no new local modules remain, returning a mapping from each module to the module(s) that imported it.
 This function